Please help us throw ink at the devil by printing and distributing this article!!

 The so-called Straits of Magellan at the tip of South Cabotia!!

-Magellan knew exactly where the Straits were located.
+Magellan knew exactly where the Strait was located.
 He never captained a ship in his entire life yet he was placed in charge of a 5 ship armada.

-The Portuguese sent 3 ship to intercept him but like Columbus he managed to evade them.
+The Portuguese sent 3 ships to intercept him but like Columbus he managed to evade them.
 Most of his captains hated him and gave him untold trouble on the voyage.

-He survived 2 mutinies and finally with the help of the maps reached the Pacific Islands.
+He survived 2 mutinies, and finally, with the help of the map, reached the Pacific Islands.

 Magellan tried to get Philippine chief to worship the CROSS!!